Buying a gift for someone moving abroad or who is already an expat can be challenging.

 For one, it’s usually cheaper to buy a gift for someone in another country and have it directly posted to them than to do it yourself.

 You can also find a huge range of things online that make great gift ideas for international friends and family, so why not!

 The only exception to this is if I want to send something hyper-local and it’s not possible to find it online.
 So let’s jump into the list of present ideas!

 Useful travel gifts

-It doesn’t take up space, is easy to send overseas or buy online and then they can choose exactly what they want or need.
+It doesn’t take up space, it’s a lightweight gift so it’s easy to send overseas or simple to buy online and then they can choose exactly what they want or need.

 - iTunes Gift Card to top up the playlist or buy movies and TV series